 - Consensus Committee: Upon receipt of transaction blocks from the Merge Committee, the Consensus Committee validates these transactions according to the Tendermint consensus protocol.
 Valid blocks containing final transaction states are then added to a canonical blockchain.

 Oasis’ eponymous native cryptoasset (Ticker: OASIS) is used to pay gas fees for smart contract execution and block rewards.
 In July of 2018, Oasis held a private token sale, in which $45M worth of Oasis tokens were sold to investors including Andreesen Horowitz, Binance and Polychain Capital.
-Further token distribution events, including a bug bounty program and staking competition, are scheduled to occur before Oasis Network’s upcoming mainnet launch.
-While initial tokens were created using the Xevan algorithm, all new tokens will be generated through PoS block rewards following the mainnet launch.
+While initial tokens were created using the Xevan algorithm, all subsequent tokens are generated through PoS block rewards.